 My position at the Research Computing Service team involves training and user support.
 I coordinate and develop courses ranging from introductory hands-on HPC to more advanced topics.
 The courses are delivered as a joint effort between the Research Computing Service and the Computational Methods Hub.
-For the list of classes, see the HPC wiki.
+For the list of classes, see the the RCS site.

 I have a background in molecular biology and bioinformatics.
 During my postdoctoral training, while studying genetic disease gene networks, I migrated from bioinformatics research to HPC.
 Subsequently, I spent six years as a member of the research computing group at the University of Oslo focusing a Galaxy based GUI portal to cluster computing and on general bioinformatics support.